Assistant Professor of Anthropology and Applied Archaeology

 B.A., Dept. of Anthropology, Appalachian State University, 1992

 I am an archaeologist focused primarily upon the early prehistory of North America.
-Though my research is largely oriented toward understanding the Paleoindian archaeological record of the American West, my broader interests range into other time periods, and into the associated fields of quaternary geology and ecology.
+Though my research is largely oriented toward understanding the Paleoindian archaeological record of the American West, my broader interests range into other time periods and regions, and into the associated fields of quaternary geology and ecology.
 I became an Assistant Professor of Anthropology at Eastern New Mexico University in 2008 after having received my PhD in Anthropology from the University of New Mexico, Albuquerque that same year.

 My academic interests include lithic artifact analysis, geoarchaeology, hunter-gatherer ecology, Paleoindians, and Southwest prehistory.
 In pursuing these interests I have had the opportunity to work throughout the United States as well as Mexico, Costa Rica, and Guam.
 I have enjoyed fieldwork and research at some of the classic western Paleoindian sites, including Blackwater Draw, Murray Springs, Mockingbird Gap, Folsom, and the Rio Rancho Folsom site, as well as Boca Negra Wash, Deann’s Site, Demolition Road, Nall Playa, and others including the newly identified Beach cache in North Dakota.